 Parents and guardians always want to make sure their child is safely secured in their car seat before driving.
 However, some may not know the Illinois booster seat laws that determine what type of equipment your child needs and which direction they should face while in the vehicle.
 If a collision occurs, a child that is incorrectly secured could sustain severe injuries.

 If your child has been injured in a car accident, it’s important to know that there are people who may be able to help you get justice.
-The lawyers at Thomas Law Offices in Chicago understand that you’re going through a difficult time.
+We at Thomas Law Offices in Chicago understand that you’re going through a difficult time.
 When you need someone to speak up for you or a loved one, we are there for you.

 Preventing or lessening the degree of injuries in a collision starts with safety knowledge.
 This way, you can be sure that you have taken all the safety measures to keep your child secured while in a vehicle.
 Let’s look into the booster seat requirements in Illinois.